natassaf/rise-thesis/README.md

 ### To run this repo  on  Raspberry Pi 5 with Ubuntu

 Cross compilation didn't work on macOS due to the `ort` dependency that fails.
-Until this dependency issue is solved, the way to run it is:
+Until this dependency issue is solved, the way to run this is:

 1. Find the IP of your Raspberry Pi and connect via SSH:
    ```bash